ayonli/ngrpc/README.md

         NOTE: We only need a pair of certificates for both the server and the client, since they are inside one project, using different certificates makes no sense.
-    - `connectTimeout` Connection timeout is milliseconds, the default value is `5_000` ms.
+    - `connectTimeout` Connection timeout in milliseconds, the default value is `5_000` ms.
     - `options` Channel options, see https://www.npmjs.com/package/@grpc/grpc-js for more details.
     - `stderr` Log file used for stderr.
     - `env` The environment variables passed to the `entry` file.